The Rise of Antiscience

 Epiphany

-I designed this site to highlight escalating antiscienceAntiscience refers to attitudes or beliefs that reject or oppose scientific ideas, methods, and principles, ranging from skepticism about specific technologies to outright denial of established scientific consensus., the threat that it represents, and to empower readers with advocacy strategies.
-Advocating for science is crucial for several reasons, especially in a world that faces increasingly complex and interconnected challenges.
+My-Epiphany provides a library of AI-generated articles, videos, and visualizations focusing on antiscienceAntiscience refers to attitudes or beliefs that reject or oppose scientific ideas, methods, and principles, ranging from skepticism about specific technologies to outright denial of established scientific consensus..
+All AI content is reviewed and validated per BBC/EBUBritish Broadcasting Corporation and the European Broadcasting Union. best practices.
+Topics are indexed and cross-referenced for rapid retrieval.
+The site was designed to highlight escalating antiscience, the threat that it represents, and to empower readers with counter and remedial strategies.
+Science literacy and advocacy is proving ever more critical in a world that is increasingly dependent on science and technology.

 Threats to Science